Sitemeter

 In the Barlovento Region of Venezuela

-CouchSurfing International, today, has millions of members in over 230 countries and territories around the world.
-I myself joined Couchsurfing back in March 2010 while planning my vacation to five Latin-American countries.
-Before I could join, however, Couchsurfing conducted an identity and residence check: a standard practice to help ensure everyones safety.
+CouchSurfing International, today, has millions of members in over 246 countries and territories around the world.
+I myself joined Couchsurfing back in March 2010 while planning my vacation to Perú, Colombia, and Ecuador.
+Before I could join, however, Couchsurfing conducted an identity check and residence check: a standard practice to help ensure the safety of its members.

-My next move was to get involved with group discussions or message boards.
+My next move was to get involved with Couchsurfing's message boards.
 I joined groups pertaining to my 2011 trip to Lima, Perú, and Caracas, Venezuela.
-This way, I can make myself known and make people feel more comfortable hosting me.
+This way, I can make myself known so that people would feel more comfortable hosting me.
 It worked.
-Even if I didn't find a place; even if I was satisfied paying $400 per night at the Hilton Hotel, Couchsurfing.com is a great site to get inside information on any place from the people who actually live there.
+Even if I didn't find a place to stay; even if I was satisfied paying $400 per night at the Hilton Hotel, I found Couchsurfing.com to a great site to get inside information on any place in the world from people who actually live there.
 For example, I've been to Lima, Perú six times already, but I never been to Lima's Chinatown.
-I posted a message on the Lima board asking for Chinese restaurant recommedations, and the uninamous choice was Wah Lok.
+I posted a message on the Lima board asking for recommendations for a good Chinese restaurant, and the unanimous choice was a restaurant called Wah Lok.

-When I arrived in Lima, my couchsurfing host, Rosa, gave me my own bedroom, a kitchen, and a computer in her home in the ritzy part of town.
-Free.
+When I arrived in Lima, my Couchsurfing host, Rosa, gave me my own bedroom, a kitchen, and a computer in her home located in the ritzy part of town; all for free.
 Couchsurfing International prohibits hosts from charging surfers, and I was told that offering money to hosts can be insulting.
 There are other ways to compensate hosts like helping to buy groceries and household goods, or even taking them out to dinner.
-Rosa herself was excited about going to the Wah Lok restaurant in Chinatown.
+Rosa herself was excited about going to the Wah Lok restaurant in Lima's Chinatown.

-When I got to Caracas, Venezuela, Felix, who also has been observing my posts on the Caracas group granted me a bed in his cramped family home in the hood (or the barrio).
+When I got to Caracas, Venezuela, Felix, like Rosa, has been observing my posts on the Caracas message board.
+He granted me a bed in his cramped family home in the hood (or the barrio).
 He was good enough to not only pick me up at the airport, but show me the city as we came across a band playing live Venezuelan music.
-Many of you know how much I love salsa, but I was definitely feeling these genres of music; tambor, parranda, and gaita.
+Many of you know how much I love salsa, but I was definitely feeling the newly exposed genres of music; tambor, parranda, and gaita.
 Like in every country, Venezuelan music is diverse.

-Then there was María who saw my post on the Venezuelan national board about my desire to visit the Region of Barlovento, the hub of Afro-Venezuelan culture.
+Then there was María who saw my post on the Venezuelan national board about my desire to visit the Region of Barlovento, the hub of Afro-Venezuelan culture where her family lives.
 She took it upon herself to accompany me on a two-hour bus ride from Caracas to the Region of Barlovento, where I spent the rest of my South American vacation.

 Maria, my Caracas and Higuerote, Venezuela couchsurfing host